DHTMLX/docs-suite/docs/grid/api/rangeselection/rangeselection_isranged_method.md

 `true`, if the cell is within the current range, `false` otherwise

 @example:
-// this example shows checking whether an ID belongs to the selected cell range const grid = new dhx.Grid("grid_container", {
+// this example shows checking whether an ID belongs to the selected range of cells const grid = new dhx.Grid("grid_container", {
     // other configuration
     columns: [